Spider-Man (Ultimate Marvel character): Fictional character biography

-During "The Death of Spider-Man" storyline, Spider-Man found that Norman Osborn had reformed the Ultimate Six with Vulture replacing Spider-Man.
-While searching for them following Doctor Octopus' death, Spider-Man threw himself in front of Captain America when he was targeted by Punisher and got shot.
-Upon dressing the wound, Spider-Man fought the Ultimate Six where they injured him further.
-Before Electro could attack Spider-Man, Aunt May shot him enough for him to discharge energy that knocked out Kraven the Hunter, Sandman, and Vulture.
-Spider-Man and the Green Goblin continued their fight which led to them mortally wounding each other.
-Before dying, Peter was surrounded by Aunt May, Mary Jane, the Human Torch, and Gwen Stacy as he quoted that he saved them where he was unable to save Uncle Ben.
-While Mary Jane cradled Spider-Man's lifeless body, she, Aunt May, and the Human Torch cried uncontrollably while Norman Osborn's dead body was seen with a smirk where he died knowing that he won.
+During "The Death of Spider-Man" storyline, Spider-Man learns that Norman Osborn has reformed the Ultimate Six with Vulture replacing Spider-Man.
+While searching for them following Doctor Octopus' death, Spider-Man throws himself in front of Captain America when he is targeted by Punisher and is shot in his place.
+After dressing the wound, Spider-Man battles the Ultimate Six, who injure him further.
+Before Electro can attack Spider-Man, Aunt May shoots him, causing him to discharge energy that knocks out Kraven the Hunter, Sandman, and Vulture.
+Spider-Man and the Green Goblin continue their fight, which leads to them mortally wounding each other.